cioos-siooc/ckan/docs/INSTALL_CIOOS_CKAN.md

 If you need to update CKAN to a new version you can either remove the docker_ckan_home volume or update the volume with the new ckan core files.
 After which you need to rebuild the CKAN image and any docker containers based on that image.
 If you are working with a live / production system the preferred method is to update the volume and rebuild which will result in the least amount of down time.

-enable volume environment variables to make accessing the volumes easier
+In Linux, enabling volume environment variables to make accessing the volumes easier.
+Windows (WSL) doesn't support these variables as expected and you should use `docker cp` to copy files to and from volumes.

 ```bash
 export VOL_CKAN_HOME=`sudo docker volume inspect docker_ckan_home | jq -r -c '.[] | .Mountpoint'`